nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **insert sequence diagram

+### \[Implementing\] Increase/Decrease quantity of a food item.

+#### Overview
+The increase/decrease quantity feature is meant to be a shorthand for users to change the quantity of a particular food item.
+Traditionally, to change the quantity of an item, the user would use the edit command to edit the quantity of a food item.
+The user can now specify `inc` or `dec` to increase or decrease the quantity of the indexed food item respectively.

+The following UML diagram shows `Tag` and its associated class.

+*** insert uml

+#### Design considerations:

+* **Alternative 1:** The command parameter will be the new quantity of the food item to edit
+    * Pros:
+        * Easily implemented.
+The command parameter will be set as the new quantity of the item.
+    * Cons:
+        * May not be intuitive for the user, as the command is to increase/decrease the quantity.
+        * Can be unnecessarily complicated for the user, i.e entering a higher quantity than the current quantity for `inc` and vice versa.
+        * Does not significantly value-add to the product as compared to just using the edit command.

+* **Alternative 2 (Current implementation):** The command parameter will be the quantity to increase/decrease the quantity of the food item by.
+    * Pros:
+        * Intuitive for the user to key in the quantity they want to increase/decrease by.
+    * Cons:
+        * Parameter to increase/decrease quantity must be checked that it is a positive integer.
+        * Users will have to use separate commands to increase and decrease quantity.

+Another aspect that was considered when implementing this feature was having a default quantity to increase and decrease if no quantity was specified.
+We realised it was intuitive for users to make the default increment or decrement set to 1, easing convenience for the user.

+**Implementation**
+<div> Note: The implementation for `inc` and `dec` are the same, except the variable names and logic used to calculate
+new quantity (Addition/Subtraction) The described implementation is for the `inc` command. </div>

+The first stage of the implementation is parsing the user input to `IncreaseCommand`. `IncreaseCommandParser` is used to parse and check whether the user input is valid.
+After which a `IncreaseCommand` object is created along with a `IncreaseFoodDescriptor` instance to modify the current food item.

+The second stage requires IncreaseCommand#execute() to be called.

+**Usage Scenario**

+1. The user specifies an index of the food item to be edited.
+2. If the index is out of bounds from the food list, an error response is returned and users will be prompted to key in the command with the valid index.
+3. If no specific quantity is specified, the quantity of the indexed food item will be increased by one.
+4. If a specific quantity is specified, the quantity of the indexed food item will be increased by that value.
+5. If the specific quantity is lesser than or equal to 0, an error response is returned and users will be prompted to key in the command with a valid quantity.

+The following activity diagram shows the usage of the `inc` command.

+**insert activity diagram

 ### \[Implemented\] Dynamic Help

 The dynamic help mechanism allows the user to receive help for the specific command being queried i.e. `help add`.
 It extends the traditional help functionality where the user only receive general help.
 The help commands and respective outputs are stored internally as enums in `HelpMenu.java`.
 Additionally, `HelpMenu.java` implements the following operations: